Anthony Hewitt (baseball): Professional career

 He understood the "high stakes" of his 2011 season, and he bounced back somewhat, totaling 14 home runs and 36 stolen bases to supplant his .240 batting average (both of which were professional career highs).
 Over the first few months of the season, he even had what one writer termed a "breakout" year before a mediocre second half of the season.
-In 2012, he was promoted to the Clearwater Threshers, of Class A-Advanced, with whom he posted a .241 batting average, 13 home runs, 50 RBIs and 13 stolen bases.
+In 2012, he was promoted to the Clearwater Threshers, of High-A, with whom he posted a .241 batting average, 13 home runs, 50 RBI and 13 stolen bases.
 He was promoted once again in 2013, joining a fellow first-round pick, Jesse Biddle, with the Double-A Reading Fightin' Phils.
 He seemed to be on an upward spiral, finally realizing his potential; he noted that he no longer sought to live up to others' expectations, and sought to live up only to his own, which helped him relax and play with confidence, according to manager Dusty Wathan, who also praised Hewitt's incessant strong work ethic.
 Concurrently, Hewitt once again improved his batting average (albeit minimally, going from .241 in 2012 to .244 in 2013), and hit a career-high 16 home runs.
 However, the 2014 season was his last in the Phillies' organization.
 After a "dismal" start to the season in Reading, he was demoted to Clearwater, from which the Phillies released him on June 12, 2014 after "failing to develop in seven disappointing seasons".
 Corey Seidman, a writer for Comcast SportsNet, summarized Hewitt's career with the Phillies as follows: